 It has always been an endeavour of IrconISL to support Micro and Small Enterprises (MSEs) and local suppliers.
 IrconISL has taken a number of steps including the necessary steps to implement the Public Procurement Policy of the Government of India to procure the items specified from MSEs.
-The annual procurement target of the Company for the financial year 2020-21 was Rs 100 Crores and the actual total procurement of the Company was Rs 178.64 Crore out of which total procurements from MSEs during the year was Rs 44.45 Crore.
+IrconISL has complied with MSEs compliance of the Company for the financial year 2021-2022.

-17. POLICY IN COMPLIANCE OF THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT:- employees.
-The Company has in place a comprehensive policy for Prevention, Prohibition and Redressal of Sexual Harassment at Workplace covering all the employees (on regular including deputationists, temporary, adhoc, contract / service contract or daily wages basis, either directly or through an agency, including a contractor, co-worker, a contract worker, probationer, trainee, apprentice etc.) of the Company and the same is available at the website of Company.
+17. POLICY IN COMPLIANCE OF THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT:-

+The Company aims to provide a congenial and safe working atmosphere for women employees.
+The Company has in place a comprehensive policy for Prevention, Prohibition and Redressal of Sexual Harassment atWorkplace covering all the employees (on regular including deputations, temporary, adhoc, contract / service contract or daily wages basis, either directly or through an agency, including a contractor, co-worker, a contract worker, probationer, trainee, apprentice etc.) of the Company and the same is available at the website of Company.
 The Company has complied with the provisions relating to the constitution of the Internal Complaints Committee as per the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
-The Company has a four-members complaints committee for the prevention of sexual harassment at workplace comprising of three officials of the Company and one external member.
+The Company has a four- members complaints committee for the prevention of sexual harassment at workplace comprising of three officials of the Company and one external member.